bytecodealliance/component-docs/component-model/src/reference/faq.md

 )
 ```

-One part that might cause confusion here is that a WebAssembly Preview 1 "component" is in fact a
+One part that might cause confusion here is that a WASI Preview 1 "component" is in fact a
 *core module*.
 More precisely, a Preview 1 "component" is a WebAssembly core module with a well-defined
 set of exports ([specified in WITX][wasi-p1]).